Frail State of Mind: Music and lyrics

 Musically, "Frail State of Mind" is an experimental UK garage and electronica ballad with a length of three minutes and fifty-five seconds.
 The song is written in the key of A major and follows a moderate tempo of 128 beats per minute in common time.
-Healy's vocal range spans from E♭4 to E♭5.
+Healy's vocal range spans from E♭3 to E♭4.
 "Frail State of Mind" incorporates elements from ambient music, trip hop, and jazz, in addition to electronic subgenres, such as 2-step garage, grime, and drum and bass, electronic dance music subgenres, including house, post-dubstep, tech house, dance-pop, and electropop, and modern rock subgenres, specifically soft rock, dream pop, and folktronica.
 "Frail State of Mind" contains cascading synths, a soft electronic piano loop, chopped vocal melodies, and atmospherics characteristic of ambient music, creating what Chris DeVille of Stereogum called "drizzly autumnal" textures.
 The brisk dubstep beat is built around a heavy, shuffling drum line, a common aspect of trip hop music.
-"Frail State of Mind" utilizes an unconventional song structure, built around three verses and omitting a formal chorus.
+"Frail State of Mind" uses an unconventional song structure, built around three verses and omitting a formal chorus.
 The track begins with soothing ocean noises and synths.
 As it progresses, layers of sound are superimposed as the lyrics become increasingly frustrated.
 Following a short, stripped-down instrumental break, multiple layers of samples are added to the core beat as the song reaches its climax in the final verse.

 Thematically, "Frail State of Mind" discusses Healy's social anxiety and the feelings ultimately derived from it, including depression, fear, apprehensiveness, disappointment, insecurity, and anti-social behaviour.
 Benjo Kazue of The Ponder called the single a "dark, macabre imaginative manifestation of the world's current state of anxiety, hate, war, rampant self obsessiveness and narcissistic self doubt."
 Throughout the song, Healy apologizes for not wanting to leave home ("Go outside?
 Seems unlikely"), ignoring phone calls ("I'm sorry that I missed your call / I watched it ring; 'Don't waste their time'") and not wanting to socialize with friends ("And I'll just leave at 9 / Don't wanna bore you with my frail state of mind").
 Mark Richardson of The Wall Street Journal observed that "Frail State of Mind" appeared to showcase a dialogue between characters.
 The singer uses other voices to show a situation from multiple perspectives.
 Rhian Daly of NME shared this observation, noting the voices are absent from the song's dialogue in the final verse.
 In it, Healy engages in an internal back-and-forth and reveals his true feelings ("What's your biggest lie? / I'm sure that you're fine / I haven't felt alright in quite some time / You know they'll leave if you keep lying").